 An Alaskan cruise is on many person’s lists of dream vacations.
 There are numerous cruise lines in Alaska to choose from.
-We were looking for a trip that took us off the beaten path away from the usual route, and the small ship cruise with UnCruise did the trick.
+We were looking for a trip that took us off the beaten path places in Alaska away from the usual route, and the small ship cruise with UnCruise Adventures did the trick.

 Benefits of a Small Ship Cruise

 It didn’t take long to bond with our fellow passengers.
-The UnCruise crowds are friendly and avid adventure seekers that are well-traveled and open to trying new things.
+The UnCruise Adventures crowds are friendly and are well-traveled and open to trying new things.

 Access to more Sights

 One of the things that we loved about our other small ship cruises was the ability to go where the big ships can’t.
 Smaller fjords and different glaciers were on offer because we could get to them without running into size issues.